nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 ## Quality control

-Next, we implement a `FASTQC` quality control step for your input reads (using the label `fastqc`).
+Next, you will implement a `FASTQC` quality control step for your input reads (using the label `fastqc`).
 The inputs are the same as the read pairs used in the `QUANTIFICATION` step.

 You can run it by using the following command: